 Work on the worksheet exercises.

 During the first few weeks we will be reviewing some pre-calculus material.
 One reason for this is to solidify your knowledge of the material before diving into the calculus.
 Another reason is to allow you to get comfortable with Maple before we study the more advanced material.
 Don't waste the opportunity that this scheduling gives to you.
 Learn how to use Maple to solve the simpler problems even if you know how to use your calculator to solve that particular problem.
 We will eventually run into problems for which Maple will be necessary - don't put off learning Maple until then.

 Material added since the beginning of class will be in purple

-This class will have four in-class exams - most likely during the 3rd, 5th, 7th and 9th weeks.
+This class will have four in-class exams - on Friday of the 3rd, 5th, 7th and 9th weeks.